 Melanie Sanchez, 21, knew she wanted to experience working in a corporate environment.
 Through Year Up, she learned that with hard work and dedication, anything – including corporate career she imagined – was possible.

-“It really taught me a great worth ethic and I learned how to communicate,” Melanie explained.
+“It really taught me a great work ethic and I learned how to communicate,” Melanie explained.
 “I blossomed from a 20-year-old young woman to a 21-year-old powerful woman all within one year.”

 Now, after having completed her Year Up program, Melanie is working in Compton, CA as an integrated solutions consultant within AT&T’s Mobility & Entertainment organization.